The strategy

 As more voters embrace a “free and equal” nominating process, participation in the traditional primary system as we know it will shrink, driving the major parties further to the extremes.

 Ultimately, super donors have no incentive to contribute money to districts and states with a free and equal system.
-Party loyal incumbents won’t be protected by outside money and Congressional Whips will be neutered.
+Party-loyal incumbents won’t be protected by outside money and Congressional Whips will be neutered.

-Once the technology reaches a critical mass of users, it will likely render our broken public primary system obsolete.
+Once the technology reaches a critical mass of users, it will render our broken public primary system obsolete.
 Gerrymandering may ultimately be the noose around the neck of the two-party system – a fitting end.